Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 There are two methods administrators can use to avoid rollouts on specific NCN management nodes: by specifying the `--limit-management-rollout` argument for specifying which group(s) of nodes should be rebuilt or by using `kubectl` to label nodes with `iuf-prevent-rollout=true`.

-When NCN worker nodes are being rebuilt, an additional Argo workflow will execute in addition to the standard IUF Argo workflows.
+When NCN worker nodes are being rebuilt/upgraded and when NCN storage nodes are being upgraded, an additional Argo workflow will execute in addition to the standard IUF Argo workflows.
 It will include the string `ncn-lifecycle-rebuild` in its name.

 The `-cmrp` argument limits the percentage of worker nodes rolled out in parallel.
 The worker node rebuild can coordinate rebuilding multiple worker nodes at once.
 It starts by rebuilding one worker node.
 Once that node has been removed from the system, the workflow checks if it is safe to rebuild the next worker node based on what services are running in the system.